 For the hike-lover, the warm weathers bring a host of trails, climbs, and views.
 As the weather turns cold and winter sets in, people tend to slow down and bunker in for the season.
 You don’t have to stop and hide when the snow falls, though.
 Consider the season and remember to pack these five must-have items for hiking in cold weather, and you’ll be adventuring all year-round.

-5 Essential Items for Hiking in Cold Weather
+5 Essential Items For Women Hiking In Cold Weather

 In the heat, it’s critical to keep hydration up.
 But in the winter months, the same thing applies.
 Your body can regulate its temperature far better if you nourish it than if you don’t.

 Keeping your metabolism supported with high-protein snacks can sustain your energy, which will keep you warm and moving.

 2. Protective Eyewear

 While we know sun protection is essential in all outdoor activities, protecting your eyes from the cold and elements is just as vital.
 Glares off the snow surface add an extra layer of brightness, along with the movement of ice and snow.
 Consider polarized protective eye wear to prevent perpetual squinting and tension headaches while on the go.

 A top must-have item for hiking in cold weather, and potentially one of the most critical, is the proper layering of clothing.
 Thermal base layers underneath your outerwear will keep the heat close to the skin.

 Layers of merino wool and moisture-wicking properties will keep your feet dry and warm.
 When your feet become sweaty and damp, you will struggle to keep your body temperature up.